Bcgraydon/ENC4265/procedure_video.md

 [<img src="https://github.com/user-attachments/assets/6594e247-1a03-46be-a09f-37228af7be14" width="400" style="border: 2px solid black;" alt="Procedure Video">](https://www.youtube.com/watch?v=PWsMo4um3Ts)<br />
 Click the picture to be sent to the proceure video.
-### Tools used
+### Tools used in making the video
 - Powerpoint
 - Youtube
 - OBS
 ### AI statement:
-I used spellcheck, and format this assignment.
+I used AI for spellcheck, and to format this assignment.